JuliantheMaestro/javaCalculator-/README.md

 A simple calulator built with Javascript that has an image of a lighthouse in the background.
 The calculator only does simple math at this point.
+I wrote a function for each arithmetic operator and parse the string as an input to come up with new values for the output.